 - All applications must be filed through your online member account or on the official application printed from www.pgaofontario.com.

-- The application fee (see fee schedule below) must accompany the application (includes all applicable taxes).
-Credit card users, please print all numbers clearly.
+- The application fee (see fee schedule below) must accompany the application plus applicable taxes.

 ENTRY FEE SCHEDULE

 - PGA of Ontario Members $254.25 ($225.00 + $29.25 HST) per player *(all entry fees are subject to HST, HST# R106865660)*

 - All players must register individually.

 - All applications must be received by the PGA of Ontario, 10080 Kennedy Road, Markham, ON L6C 1N9 prior to Sunday, September 24, 2023, at 23:59 pm EDT (Eastern Daylight Time).

 - Entries will not be accepted without full remittance of an entry fee.

 - THE PGA OF ONTARIO ACCEPTS THE FOLLOWING CARDS: VISA, VISA DEBIT, MASTERCARD

 No refund will be provided after the tournament/event tee sheet has been released to the players and/or posted on the PGA of Ontario website.